Chart Color Schemes

 An assessment of population growth drivers in Athelstone reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the suburb of Athelstone is around 9,946, reflecting a growth of 345 people since the 2021 Census.
-This increase represents a 3.6% rise from the previous population count of 9,601.
-AreaSearch's estimation of the resident population at 9,876 in Jun 2024, following examination of the latest ABS ERP data release and validation of new addresses since the Census date, supports this growth.
-The population density ratio is 1,606 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 69.0% to overall population gains during recent periods in Athelstone.
+As of November 2025, the estimated population for the Athelstone statistical area (Lv2) is around 9,957.
+This reflects a growth of 356 people since the 2021 Census, which reported a population of 9,601.
+The increase is inferred from AreaSearch's estimation of the resident population at 9,876 as of June 2024, based on the latest ERP data release by the ABS, and an additional 89 validated new addresses since the Census date.
+This results in a population density ratio of 1,608 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data released in 2023 and adjusted employing weighted aggregation methods from LGA to SA2 levels.
-Projected demographic shifts indicate a population increase just below the median of national areas for Athelstone.
-By 2041, the area is expected to expand by 906 persons, reflecting an 8.4% total gain over the 17 years based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected for the Athelstone (SA2).
+By 2041, the area is projected to expand by 906 persons, reflecting an overall gain of 8.3% over the 17-year period.

 Frequently Asked Questions - Population